 IFRS 17 requires a company to determine the level of aggregation for applying its requirements.
-The Company previously applied aggregation levels, which were higher than the level of aggregation required by IFRS 17.
 The level of aggregation for the Company is determined firstly by dividing the business written into portfolios.
 The company has determined its level of aggregation into automobile, personal property and commercial property portfolios.
 Portfolios comprise groups of contracts with similar risks which are managed together.
 Portfolios are further divided based on expected profitability at inception into three categories: onerous contracts, contracts with no significant risk of becoming onerous, and the remainder.
 No group for level of aggregation purposes may contain contracts issued more than one year apart.